-Contact an accomplished sexual harassment attorney in New York City for a free consultation
+Contact our workplace sexual harassment attorney in New York City for a free consultation

-It’s time to protect yourself and take action against your harasser: contact the Akin Law Group today to discuss your options.
-Our lawyers have a track record of success, and are passionate about defending employees’ right to a workplace free of sexual harassment, hostile work environment and employment discrimination.
-Even if you are not sure if you want to proceed at this time, call us today at (212) 825-1400 for your free consultation and learn how to protect yourself and your loved ones.
+It’s time to protect yourself and take action against your harasser: contact the Akin Law Group law firm today to discuss your options.
+Our sexual harassment attorneys have a track record of success, and are passionate about defending employees’ right to a workplace free of sexual harassment, hostile work environment and employment discrimination.
+Even if you are not sure if you want to proceed at this time, call us today at (212) 825-1400 for your free consultation and let our sexual harassment lawyers explain your rights as an employee and learn how to protect yourself and your loved ones.